ROYALTY, NOBILITY AND MEDIEVAL

 "The Penguin Atlas of Medieval History" (909 E7m)

-Do not submit Ancestral File corrections, new data and sources for persons before 1500 to the Family History Library or the now extinct Family History Library's Medieval Families' Unit.
-Do not submit any corrections.
+Do not submit any Ancestral File corrections, new data and sources to the Family History Library or the now extinct Family History Library's Medieval Families' Unit.

 OTHER BOOKS IN THE LOS ANGELES CITY CENTRAL LIBRARY